davidhwyllie/findNeighbour4/doc/Testing.md

 * missing dependencies (which it will report).
 Install them, then try again.
 When it works, terminate the server, and kill any remaining process.
 If you find dependencies we haven't documented, or encounter issues, please let us know.

-The more general form for starting the server is:
+The more general form for starting the server in development (single instance) mode is:
 ```
 nohup python3 findNeighbour4_server.py configfile.json &
 ```